Parliament House, Canberra: Gardens

+Immediately behind Parliament House's large, extruding façade is the public Queen's Terrace and café.
+The entire complex features a series of about seventeen internal, private courtyards, which are sometimes accessible via tour groups.
+Among these is a feature known as the "budget tree", it is known as such because turns into a vibrant red colour around May when the budget is usually delivered.
+The complex itself is surrounded by gardens and replanted bushland of the former Kurrajong Hill.
+Features include Chinese guardian lions in the formal eastern gardens, an RSL fountain and armillary sphere.
+Sports courts and recreation facilities are also available in these gardens, including an oval where politicians and journalists sometimes play in social games.
+There is also a hut from Charles Scrivener's 1909 survey in the external ring of bushland.

 Layout

 The Parliament House contains 4,700 rooms, and many areas are open to the public.
 The main foyer contains a marble staircase and leads to the Great Hall, which has a large tapestry on display based on the Arthur Boyd painting Untitled (Shoalhaven Landscape).
 The House of Representatives chamber is decorated green, while the Senate chamber has a red colour scheme.
 At the centre of the building between the two chambers is the Members' Hall, which has a water feature directly beneath a glass roof and the large central flag.
 The public may not access the hall, but may view it from above on a balcony.